Skip to content

 After the consultation

-You will leave with a clear plan, written information about any procedures we have discussed, and a quote where appropriate.
+You will leave with a clear plan, and I will provide written information about any procedures we have discussed, and a quote where appropriate.
 A clinic letter is sent to you and your referrer within a few days.

 02 · Anaesthesia